 Cancers Chemotherapy Is Commonly Used For

-Chemotherapy is indicated for treating tumors known to be sensitive to drug therapy (such as hematologic malignancies) and for highly metastatic malignancies.
+Chemotherapy is indicated for treating tumors sensitive to drug therapy (such as hematologic malignancies) and for highly metastatic malignancies.

 Examples include: